szw/vim-tags/README.md

     cd ~/.vim/bundle
     git clone https://github.com/szw/vim-tags.git

+In case of Vundle that would be:

+    Plugin 'szw/vim-tags'

+placed in your `.vimrc` file

-Vim-Tags requires `ctags` utility.
+Moreover, Vim-Tags requires `ctags` utility.
 On Ubuntu you can install it with:

     sudo apt-get install exuberant-ctags